rockerBOO/awesome-neovim/README.md

 - [monaqa/dial.nvim](https://github.com/monaqa/dial.nvim) - Extended increment/decrement.
 - [p00f/nvim-ts-rainbow](https://github.com/p00f/nvim-ts-rainbow) - Rainbow :rainbow: parentheses for Neovim using tree-sitter :rainbow:.
 - [AckslD/nvim-revJ.lua](https://github.com/AckslD/nvim-revJ.lua) - Neovim Lua plugin for doing the opposite of join-line (J) for arguments.
-- [edluffy/specs.nvim](https://github.com/edluffy/specs.nvim) - A fast and lightweight Neovim Lua plugin to keep an eye on where your cursor has jumped.
 - [JoosepAlviste/nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) - A Neovim plugin for setting the `commentstring` option based on the cursor location in the file.
 The location is checked via treesitter queries.
 - [Pocco81/TrueZen.nvim](https://github.com/Pocco81/TrueZen.nvim) - Clean and elegant distraction-free writing for NeoVim.
 - [Pocco81/HighStr.nvim](https://github.com/Pocco81/HighStr.nvim) - A NeoVim plugin for highlighting visual selections like in a normal document editor!